- Compare and contrast the structure of DNA and RNA

 Even though the RNA is single stranded, most RNA types show extensive intramolecular base pairing between complementary sequences, creating a predictable three-dimensional structure essential for their function.

-As you have learned, information flow in an organism takes place from DNA to RNA to protein.
+As you will learn later, information flow in an organism takes place from DNA to RNA to protein.
 DNA dictates the structure of mRNA in a process known as transcription, and RNA dictates the structure of protein in a process known as translation.
 This is known as the Central Dogma of Life, which holds true for all organisms; however, exceptions to the rule occur in connection with viral infections.

 In Summary: DNA and RNA